Working Conditions in the United Kingdom of Great Britain and Northern Ireland

 Permits

 The UK is no longer member of the EU.
 From 11 October 2021, Workers from outside the EU, EEA or Switzerland are falling into the Skilled Worker category.
+Film workers can qualify as Creative Worker, a category of Skilled Workers.

 UK Tax incentive

-The UK Offers a fairly robust and health Tax incentive for productions of any level wishing to shoot in the UK.
+The UK offers a fairly robust and health Tax incentive for productions of any level wishing to shoot in the UK.

 It should be noted that in order to take advantage of this, the production must first pass a Cultural Test.
 The production should be operated through a Special Purpose Limited Company (SPV) set up and operated in the UK.